rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 *For the days in which I need to "dash off" an essay in order to meet my goals.*

+1. (Semi-technical): Resetting passwords.

+1. The white elephant in the room (?) (mixed metaphors).
+"Sam, why aren't you writing about the obvious issues?"
+"Any time I read the newspaper, I feel depressed and hopeless.
+I have no desire to write more and feel more so.
+I am, however, encouraged by the activism of our students."

 1. Academic geneaology.

 1. GrinnellParents listserv.